CongJyu/HNU-CourseWork/README.md

 ## Introduction

-The coursework and projects in College of CSEE, HNU.
+The coursework and projects in College of Computer Science and Electronic Engineering (CSEE), Hunan University (HNU).

 ## Copyrights